-Many web pages have content you don't need, such as ads, but which still use CPU resources to display its contents (see the plugin section below).
-To prevent automatic loading of unwanted Flash content, use the "Ask to Activate" setting in the Add-ons Manager Plugins panel.
+Many web pages have content you don't need, such as ads, but which still use CPU resources to display its content.
+If Adobe's Flash Player plugin is installed, use the "Ask to Activate" setting in the Add-ons Manager Plugins panel to prevent automatic loading of unwanted Flash content.
 See the Set Adobe Flash to "click to play" on Firefox article for details.

-Some extensions allow you to hide unneeded content:
+Some extensions allow you to block unneeded content; for example:

 - Adblock Plus and uBlock Origin allow you to hide ads on websites.